danwill/timber_starter_theme/README.md

 `assets/` contains static front-end files and images.
 In other words, your compiled CSS, JS, SVGs, or any PNGs would live here.

 `acf-json/` contains JSON files for tracking Advanced Custom Fields.
 This is incredibly useful for version control.
-After cloning this repository, you can go into Custom Fields from the Dashboard and select "Sync" to import these custom fields into your theme.
+After cloning this repository, you can go in`to Custom Fields from the Dashboard and select "Sync" to import these custom fields into your theme.

 `lib/` contains files for custom post type arguments and taxonomies.
 These are added to WordPress inside functions.php and could be included there, but are separated into other files to keep functions.php a bit cleaner.